e4och/js-101/README.md

 /* We are adding an event listener to the body, the event listener method takes three parameters in this case.
-The first parameter being the event to listen to.
+The first parameter is the event to listen to.
 The second parameter in brackets (event) will store the event into it.
 The third parameter is the function to be executed when the event occurs